-All other Conservation Areas have reopened for limited day use access.
+All other Conservation Areas remain open for day-use access.

 - Please follow physical distancing recommendations – stay 2 metres apart.

 - No fires or camping.
 Gatherings are limited to 25 people with physical distancing maintained.
 Picnic shelters are closed and picnic tables are not available.